hhgsharish/Grafana-Prom-Setup/README.md

 Understanding What We've Deployed

-Prometheus: The monitoring system and time series database that collects metrics
+**Prometheus**: The monitoring system and time series database that collects metrics

-Grafana: The visualization tool that creates dashboards from the data Prometheus collects
+**Grafana**: The visualization tool that creates dashboards from the data Prometheus collects

-AlertManager: Handles alerts from Prometheus
+**AlertManager**: Handles alerts from Prometheus

-Node Exporter: Collects hardware and OS metrics from your Kubernetes nodes
+**Node Exporter**: Collects hardware and OS metrics from your Kubernetes nodes

-kube-state-metrics: Generates metrics about the state of Kubernetes objects
+**kube-state-metrics**: Generates metrics about the state of Kubernetes objects

-Security Considerations
+**Security Considerations**
 Since we're using NodePort, the services are exposed on all nodes in your cluster:

 Ensure your AWS security groups allow traffic to the specified node ports (30080, 30090, 30093)